Helliconia: The Original Boulder/Beholder

-Just as Earth in the novels is sustained by Gaia, the Earth-mother force, Helliconia is tended by a similar yet separate entity referred to as the "Original Beholder" (or in Helliconia Spring the "Original Boulder").
+Just as Earth in the novels is sustained by Gaia, the Earth-mother force, Helliconia is tended by a similar yet separate entity referred to as the "Original Beholder" (or in Helliconia Spring the "Original Boulder"), often represented in artwork as a benevolent female figure, a maternal force watching over the world.
 A striking difference between Earth-humans and Helliconian humans (and phagors) is the latter's ability to communicate with the spirits of the dead as their life force is slowly returned to the Original Beholder.
 Both humans and phagors can enter a sort of shamanistic trance allowing this direct communication, a state which the humans call pauk (also "father-communing" or "paterplacation"), and the phagors call tether.
 Recently deceased human spirits are called "gossies"; those of more ancient demise are "fessups."

-A plot point in the trilogy (first described in Helliconia Spring, and explained in detail in Helliconia Winter) is the changing character of the pauk experience for the Helliconian humans.
-The spirits of the dead are described as extremely emotional, and constantly bitter and angry toward the visiting spirits of the living.
-After humans on Earth become interested in Helliconian civilization, a planet-wide effort is made on Earth to transmit psychically an amount of empathic energy from Gaia to the Original Beholder, in order to lend support to the humans on Helliconia.
+A plot point in the trilogy is the changing character of the pauk experience for the Helliconian humans:

+In Spring, the spirits of the dead are described as exceedingly bitter and scathing.
+They feel they were cheated out of better things in life, and direct all despair for their current condition at the living.

+After humans on Earth become interested in Helliconian civilization (at about the time of Spring), a planet-wide effort is made on Earth to transmit psychically an amount of empathic energy from Gaia to the Original Beholder, in order to lend support to the humans on Helliconia.
 This effort has a positive effect on the spirits of the dead Helliconians, making them happier and more nurturing toward the living.
-By the time of Summer, the dead souls express nothing but sweetness and solace for the living, longing for (and anticipating) an inevitable increase in the number of dead souls.

-Often in churches (at least at the time of Summer), the Original Beholder is represented in murals and sculptures as a benevolent female figure, a maternal force watching over the world.
+So, at about the time of Summer, the spirits of the dead are described as excessively sweet and consoling.
+They offer solace toward the living and heap forgiveness upon them, no matter how their previous lives may have turned out.
+And many years later in Winter, the spirits of the dead are described as having reached a more neutral emotional state.
+They are more at ease and cooperative, usually willing to give explanations and advice to the living.